raniasiddiqui/10Pearls-Internship-Data-Science-Project/README.md

 - Machine Learning: RandomForest, Ridge, Extra Trees

-- Automation: GitHub Actions
+- Automation: CI/CD using github actions

 - Web App: Built using Streamlit

-- Deployment: CI/CD

 ## How to Run:
 In order to run the app: